hutingerica/beyond-flavour/src/pages/recipes/001-turnip-gyoza.md

 cloudinary_url: https://res.cloudinary.com/dnxlxtcb7/image/upload
 template: project
 title: 001 Turnip Gyoza
-subtitle: Juicy on the inside, crispy and golden brown on the outside, these pan-fried dumplings, Gyoza, are popular weeknight meal as well as a great appetizer with a pint of beer 🍺  after work 💼.
+subtitle: "Juicy on the inside, crispy and golden brown on the outside, these pan-fried dumplings, Gyoza, are popular weeknight meal as well as a great appetizer with a pint of beer \U0001F37A  after work \U0001F4BC.
 The key characteristic of gyoza (日式煎餃) lies in its cooking method, which involves both pan-frying and steaming.
   They are first fried in a hot pan until crispy brown on the bottom sides, then a small amount of water is added before the pan is covered to quickly steam the entire dumplings.
 This technique gives gyoza the best mix of textures, where you get crispy bottoms and tender soft tops that encase the juicy filling inside.
 This recipe will focus on how to make gyoza from scratch.
-I will film the pan-frying technique in the future videos, after solving the technical issue in my kitchen 📹.
+I will film the pan-frying technique in the future videos, after solving the technical issue in my kitchen \U0001F4F9."
 excerpt: ''
 date: 2020-06-11T23:00:00.000+00:00
 thumb_image: https://res.cloudinary.com/dnxlxtcb7/v1591969565/Recipes/001%20Turnip%20Gyoza/IMG_0167.jpg